jrma14/Spotify-Keyboard-Shortcuts/README.md

 ```

 # Running the script
+To run, you can just double click, or open the folder it's in with a terminal and run the executable from there, this is also how you add the flags described below.

 Make sure there is a .env file in the same directory as the executable created in the dist folder created after running the command above
 the .env should look like as follows
 ```